Rajpratik71/Mininet-wiki/Simple-Router.md

 Ready.
 POX>
 ```
-**Please note that you have to wait the Mininet to connect to the POX controller before you continue to the next step**.
-Once the Mininet connected, you will see the following output:
+**Please note that you have to wait for Mininet to connect to the POX controller before you continue to the next step**.
+Once Mininet has connected, you will see the following output:

 ```
 INFO:openflow.of_01:[Con 1/249473472573510] Connected to e2-e5-11-b6-b0-46